-As part of the Elwood Playspace upgrade, artist Brigit Heller was engaged to create a series of sculptures for the enjoyment of children and families, creating engaging and safe experiences.
+Artist Brigit Heller was engaged to create a series of sculptures for the enjoyment of children and families, creating engaging and safe experiences as part of the Newton Court Reserve upgrade.
+Artist Carla Gottgens was engaged to create a series of sculptures for the enjoyment of children and families as part of the Elwood Play space upgrade.